 The layout shows that a temporary APZ is proposed to be provided along the western and eastern perimeters of the Stage.
-The plan is conceptual only, as the temporary APZ is not needed where a road forms a temporary perimeter road, as the temporary perimeter road serves the purpose and intent of the APZ.
-In areas where a public road does not form a temporary perimeter road, the Stage should be provided with a temporary fire trail that links with the temporary perimeter roads.
+The plan is conceptual only.
+The temporary APZ is not needed where a road forms a temporary perimeter road, as the temporary perimeter road serves the purpose and intent of the APZ (such as the north-western perimeter).
+However, in areas such as the north-eastern and south-western perimeters where a public road does not form a temporary perimeter road, the Stage should be provided with a temporary fire trail that links with the temporary perimeter roads.